How to Lose Weight Over 40 Without Restrictive Diets or Burnout

 When you start supporting these systems, your body is much more likely to respond—without the extremes.
 That’s the difference between chasing short-term results and actually building something sustainable.

-Common Mistakes Women Over 40 Make
+What Diet Mistakes Do Women Over 40 Make?

 Some of the most common mistakes I see women over 40 making: